Transport in Lebanon

 Transportation in Lebanon varies greatly in quality from the ultramodern Beirut International Airport to poor road conditions in many parts of the country.
 The Lebanese civil war between 1975 and 1990 and the 2006 Lebanon War with Israel severely damaged the country's infrastructure.

 Roads

-Lebanon has over 8,000 km of roads throughout the country, generally in good conditions, though it varies.
+Lebanon has over 8,000 km of roads throughout the country, generally in good condition, although it varies.
 Many highways are part of the Arab Mashreq International Road Network.
-The main roads in the country are:
+The main roads in the country are as follows: